CleverCloud/pulsar4s/README.md

   // if you want to use cats effects "com.sksamuel.pulsar4s" %% "pulsar4s-cats-effect" % pulsar4sVersion,

+  // if you want to use fs2
+  "com.sksamuel.pulsar4s" %% "pulsar4s-fs2" % pulsar4sVersion,

   // if you want to use zio
   "com.sksamuel.pulsar4s" %% "pulsar4s-zio" % pulsar4sVersion
 )